rocketacademy/basics-sl-docs/day07-objects/README.md

 **Question 2:** Demonstrate this using the Chrome Dev Tools console.
 In the line below, what will be the pseudocode for getting the numerical sum of the ranks?

-**Answer 2:** The actual code example may require string splitting, which the students may not be fully comfortable with.
+**Answer 2:** The actual code example may require string splitting using the `.split` method (see [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split)), which the students may not be fully comfortable with.
 It is okay to stick to asking for a layman pseudocode logic for how they will achieve this.

 ```
 // loop over the array